bary24/book_management_system/README.md

 -   GET /borrow_processes/period/:month Get Overdue borrowing processes converted to CSV and write it to the file system Database
     The application uses PostgreSQL for data storage.
 You can find the database schema in the database.sql file.

+## API DOCUMENTATION AND SCHEMA DIAGRAM

+-   You will find a postman folder in the root of the project with exported collection
+-   You will find the schema diagram as a jpg in the root of the project : schema_diagram

+## Authentication and Security

+-   The system is using Bcrypt and JWT to authenticate and authorize users